-Giving either of these documents to your doctor and your friends or family members will help them carry out your wishes should something happen that makes you unable to communicate.
+Giving either of these documents to your doctor and your friends or family members instructs them to carry out your wishes should something happen that makes you unable to communicate.
 The Advance Directive or Living Will does not apply during the surgery, but rather only if a complication occurs, and you are unable to make decisions about your care.

 Advance Directives and Living Wills also outline your choices and objectives in the event of a terminal illness or other end-of-life situation.
 These are good documents to have in place at any time, but they are vital when going into surgery.

 Medical records are protected by law and the only way for a medical provider to release records, even to another medical provider, is with your written consent.
-HIPAA Authorization Forms give you the ability to provide access to your medical records to other doctors and care providers or to a friend or family member who helps coordinate your care.
+HIPAA Authorization Forms give you the ability to provide access to your medical records to other doctors and care providers, or to a friend or family member who helps coordinate your care.
 Having a HIPAA Authorization Form on file before surgery will ensure that all who are involved in your care can access the information they need to ensure the highest quality of care for you.

 A Will not only identifies your beneficiaries for any assets you own, but it also provides instructions for the care of your children or dependents.
-Without a will in place, your estate, if you pass away, will be distributed by a probate court, according to your state’s laws, and your assets may not go where you would wish.
+Without a Will in place, your estate, if you pass away, will be distributed by a probate court, according to your state’s laws, and your assets may not go where you would wish.
 Once you prepare a Will, updating it becomes a simple process.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.